American herring gull: Description

-It is a heavily built large gull with a long powerful bill, full chest and sloping forehead.
+The herring gull is a heavily built large gull with a long powerful bill, full chest and sloping forehead.
 Males are 60–66 cm long and weigh 1050–1650 g.
 Females are 53–62 cm long and weigh 600–900 g.
 The wingspan is 120 to 155 cm.
 Among standard measurements, the wing chord is 41.2 to 46.8 cm, the bill is 4.4 to 6.2 cm and the tarsus is 5.5 to 7.6 cm.

 Breeding adults have a white head, rump, tail, and underparts and a pale gray back and upperwings.
 The wingtips are black with white spots known as "mirrors" and the trailing edge of the wing is white.
 The underwing is grayish with dark tips to the outer primary feathers.
 The legs and feet are normally pink but can have a bluish tinge, or occasionally be yellow.
 The bill is yellow with a red spot on the lower mandible.
 The eye is bright, pale to medium yellow, with a bare yellow or orange ring around it.
 In winter, the head and neck are streaked with brown.